cathiele/rpngo/USER_GUIDE.md

 #### Receive a file from RPNGO using rx

-The directions here are the same as the previous section, but you type this in screen instead:
+The directions here are the same as the previous section, but you type this in the calculator first:

+    sx

+An then, in `screen`:

     exec !! rx -c myfile.rpn

-and on the calculator:

-    sx

-The calculator will send the top of the stack via xmodem
+The `-c` option indicates 16-bit CRC which is the only protocol RPNGO supports.

 #### Send and receive from another RPNGO instance

-Sending from one calculator to another should be possible by using `sx` on one and `rx` on the other.
+Sending from one calculator to another should is possible by using `sx` on one and `rx` on the other.
 To get it to work between PC and a microcontroller, you'll want to confirm that the `$.serial` variable is set correctly on the PC.
 You'll